 Expenditures reported on the Schedule are reported on using the cash basis of accounting.
+Encumbrances are included when paid rather than when incurred.
 Some amounts presented in the schedule may differ from amounts presented in, or used in the preparation of the basic financial statements.
 Such expenditures are recognized following the cost principles contained in the Uniform Guidance, where certain types of expenditures are not allowable or are limited as to reimbursement.